TugboatQA/docs/content/setting-up-services/_index.md

 # Setting up Services

-How to set up Services, Service images, and references.
+How to set up Services, and more about images.

 {{% children depth="3" %}}